 In addition, it may be the case that the current shift in policy may result in the creation of opportunities for investors with a higher risk-appetite to acquire projects in Mexico.
 This may open the possibility for existing project lenders to refinance existing debt with the new project sponsors or propose alternative structures that enable lenders to maintain the value of their investments.

 The assets available to project finance lenders as security for the obligations of the project company will vary, depending on the nature of the project itself.
-As a general rule, lenders expect that the project company will create security on all the assets owned by the project company in relation to the project, including on the shares, equity interests and shareholder loans of the sponsor in the project company.
+As a general rule, lenders expect that the project company will create security over all the assets owned by the project company in relation to the project, including over the shares, equity interests and shareholder loans of the sponsor in the project company.

 These assets include real estate rights, collection and contractual rights of the project company under offtake contracts or concessions, construction, operation, management, maintenance and other material project contracts, and the right to receive insurance proceeds.
-In projects where the project company is entitled to own the project assets in its own name, the lenders also expect security on the project assets, including the facilities, installations and other “hard assets”.
+In projects where the project company is entitled to own the project assets in its own name, the lenders also expect security over the project assets, including the facilities, installations and other “hard assets”.

 As a matter of Mexican law, security interests may be created through a variety of forms, the suitability of which will largely depend on the type of assets and particular characteristics of the project.
 The benefit of the security is usually held by the lenders through a collateral agent named by the lenders that shall act in accordance with the direction of the lenders.